iviviano/Generalized-Weibull-Regression-with-Applications-to-Survival-Data/Shiny/README.md

 None of these options should affect the parameter estimates besides possibly improving convergence.
 The user may down

+Note: stan models sometimes have convergence issues.
+If you are getting very large values for the predictions from cross-validation (upwards of 10 orders of magnitude larger than the real data) try running cross-validation again, possibly with more iterations.
 ---

 ### Implementation Details